fleek-platform/website/src/content/docs/CLI/Storage/index.md

 Storage configurations are unique to each project, offering flexibility in how each project utilizes the service.

-## Add a File or Directory to Fleek Storage
+## Add a file or directory to Fleek storage

 Add file via Fleek Storage to ipfs and backup on filecoin or arweave or both